Nonequilibrium dynamical cluster theory: General formulation

 where $\epsilon(\bm k)=-2J\sum_{i=1}^d \cos k_i$ is the band dispersion, and $\delta_{\mathcal C}(t,t')$ the contour delta function defined on $\mathcal C$.
 In the nonequilibrium DCA, we identify the lattice self-energy with the cluster self-energy,

-that is, we neglect the $\tilde{\bm k}$ dependence of $\Sigma_\sigma^{\rm latt}(\bm K+\tilde{\bm k};t,t')$.
-In this way, the problem is reduced to solving the cluster problem, for which one may use several possible solvers developed for the nonequilibrium DMFT, e.g., the weak-coupling perturbation theory \cite{EcksteinKollarWerner2010, Tsuji2013b}, the noncrossing approximation (NCA) \cite{Eckstein2010}, and exact-diagonalization-based approaches \cite{Arrigoni2013, Gramsch2013}.
+that is, we neglect the $\tilde{\bm k}$ dependence of $\Sigma_\sigma^{\rm lat}(\bm K+\tilde{\bm k};t,t')$.
+In this way, the problem is reduced to solving the cluster problem, for which one may use several possible solvers developed for the nonequilibrium DMFT, e.g., the weak-coupling perturbation theory,\cite{EcksteinKollarWerner2010, Tsuji2013b} quantum Monte Carlo,\cite{WernerOkaMillis2009} the noncrossing approximation (NCA),\cite{Eckstein2010} and exact-diagonalization-based approaches.\cite{Arrigoni2013, Gramsch2013}

 In the present formalism, spatial correlations are systematically included within a finite range cutoff $L\sim N_c^{1/d}$.
 In the large cluster-size limit ($N_c\to\infty$), the formalism should become exact in arbitrary dimensions.
 A virtue of the nonequilibrium DCA is that it provides a self-consistency scheme that updates the ``noninteracting part'' ($\Delta_\sigma$) of the action, so that it can describe ``thermalization'' in the long-time limit.
-This contrasts to other existing approaches for nonlocal correlations in the time evolution.
-For instance, the conventional lattice perturbation technique expands the self-energy with the noninteracting lattice Green's function, so that the memory of the initial state is kept permanently.
-The cluster perturbation theory \cite{Balzer2011,Knap2011,Balzer2012} decomposes the system into clusters, and treats the inter-cluster connections perturbatively, where the feedback to the exactly solved subsystems is limited.
-The dual-fermion approach provides another path to extend the DMFT, but its application to nonequilibrium situations is so far limited to a small-cluster and impurity problem \cite{Jung2012,Munoz2013}.
-Very recently, the equation-of-motion method has been applied to the 2D Hubbard model \cite{Hamerla2013b}.
+This discriminates it from other existing approaches that capture nonlocal correlations in the time evolution.
+For instance, the conventional lattice perturbation technique expands the self-energy in terms of the noninteracting lattice Green's function, so that the memory of the initial state is kept permanently.
+In cluster perturbation theory,\cite{Balzer2011,Knap2011,Balzer2012} which decomposes the system into clusters and treats the inter-cluster connections perturbatively, the feedback to the exactly solved subsystems is limited.
+The dual-fermion approach provides another path to extend the DMFT, but its application to nonequilibrium situations is so far limited to a small cluster and impurity problem.\cite{Jung2012,Munoz2013} Very recently, the equation-of-motion method has been applied to the 2D Hubbard model.\cite{Hamerla2013b} This scheme allows to compute numerically exact results, but only up to relatively short times.

-In the following, we study the interaction quench $U(t)=0\to U>0$ for the Hubbard model, starting from the noninteracting zero-temperature state.
-We concentrate on the weak-coupling regime at half-filling, for which we employ the iterative perturbation theory (IPT) as a cluster solver with
+If we concentrate on the weak-coupling regime at half-filling, we can employ the iterative perturbation theory (IPT) as a cluster solver:

 Here $\mathcal G_{0\sigma}(\bm R;t,t')$ is the cluster Weiss mean-field propagator defined by